-As a school, we use ClassDojo, email and text services as our main form of communication.
+As the school moves towards more electronic means of communication with parents, we use a texting and emailing service direct to parents' phones and computer.
 This is a very quick and efficient way of giving information in a range of circumstances such as if school was to close due to severe weather conditions.
-We urge parents to sign up to these services and keep school informed of any mobile phone number or email address changes.
+We urge parents to sign up to this service and keep school informed of any mobile phone number or email address changes.

-SchoolMoney is a digital platform allowing all payments for school dinners to be made online.
-An account will be created upon your child joining school.
 This service must also be used to make online payments securely for clubs, visits and music lessons.